scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 ---------------

 Hardware has changed significantly in recent years.
-The average personal notebook computer (the bulwark of most scientific development) generally has four physical cores and a solid state drive (SSD).
+The average personal notebook computer (the bulwark of most scientific development) has roughly four physical cores and a solid state drive (SSD).
 The four physical cores present opportunities for linear speedup of computationally bound code.
 We refer to algorithms that use multiple cores simultaneously as *parallel*.
 The solid state drives have high read bandwidths and low seek times which enables them to